OpenScienceMOOC/Module-6-Open-Access-to-Research-Papers/content_development/MAIN_Why is Open Access important.md

 ## Why is Open Access important <a name="important"></a>

 Imagine someone in your family falls ill with a particular disease.
 You want to learn more about it, so you can understand it more.
 So, you turn to the scientific record.
+However, every research article which you want to read, which might offer you some comfort or understanding, is inaccessible.
+Time and time again, you encounter the paywall.
+Before even getting to look inside the article to see if it is useful, you are faced with a $35-40 price tag.
+This is how the present scholarly publishing system works.
+Great for those who can afford it, terrible for those who cannot.
+Most people on this planet cannot afford it.

 ### What is the ethical basis for Open Access? <a name="ethics"></a>